felipeoriani/DotNet6CSharp10/README.md

 # MinimalBlogApi

-Minimal in-memory Blog Api to explore new features of C#, .NET 6 and ASP.NET 6.
+This is a minimal in-memory Blog Api to explore new features of C#, .NET 6 and ASP.NET 6.
+The target is to explore new features around C#, .net 6 and asp.net 6.
+Hope you enjoy it!